The Allen Thomas Group Independent Insurance Agency

 For example, commercial property insurance only covers physical damage to your building, while BOP property coverage includes inventory, equipment, and more.

-Meanwhile, general liability insurance only protects against lawsuits related to bodily injury or property damage caused by your business operations.
+Meanwhile, general liability insurance policy only protects against lawsuits related to bodily injury or property damage caused by your business operations.

 With a BOP, you can get additional protection against losses resulting from theft, vandalism, and customer data breaches.